danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 _Note: RjDj scenes receive #touch, #accelerate, & #gyro events by default, DroidParty scenes do not receive any events, PdParty & Patch scenes receive all events.
 This is mainly for explicit compatibility.
 Extended RjDj sensor access is made via the [rj\_loc] & [rj\_compass] abstractions._

-#### Touch and Stylus
+#### Touch

 For compatibility, multi-touch `#touch` events conform to the original RjDj format by default: `eventType id x y`.

-As of PdParty 1.3.0, extended ouch information `eventType id x y radius force` can be enabled sending a message to the internal #pdparty receiver:
+Additional controls over touch events are available by sending a message to the internal #pdparty receiver:

 *** \#pdparty touch extended _value_**: extended touch control
   - _value_: boolean 0-1 to enable/disable extended info

-The extended information consists of:
+*** \#pdparty touch everywhere _value_**: receive touch events over widgets?
+  - _value_: boolean 0-1 to enable/disable touch events over widgets

+##### Extended and Stylus

+As of PdParty 1.3.0, touch events can be sent with extended information, ex: `eventType id x y radius force`

 * radius: touch radius in points (pixels)
 * force: touch force into screen, normalized 0-1